Here's How to Get Married at Sea

 - If you want to renew your vows at sea, you need to show proof of a valid marriage.

 - Before Cruise West ceased operations in 2010, if the captain obtained a temporary permit to perform a wedding, the captain could officiate a wedding within designated Alaska waterways.
-Although there are alternatives to Cruise West, we did not find onboard wedding options available.
+Although there are alternatives to Cruise West, there do not seem to be onboard wedding options available.

 - A wedding at sea takes planning.
 It's not something you can decide to do at the last minute.